-3 16.2.3.4 Market failures in directing technological change
+16.2.3.4 Market Failures in Directing Technological Change

-- 4 Market forces alone cannot deliver Pareto optimal (i.e. socially efficient) due to at least two types of - 5 externalities: GHG emissions that cause climate damage and knowledge spillovers that benefit firms - 6 other than the inventor.
-Nordhaus (2011) argues that these two problems would have to be tackled - 7 separately: once the favourable intellectual property right regimes (i.e. the laws or rules or regulation - 8 on protection and enforcement) are in place, a price on carbon that corrects the emission externality is - 9 sufficient to induce optimal level of green technological change.
-Acemoglu et al. (2012) demonstrates - that subsidizing clean technologies (and not dirty ones) is also necessary to break the lock-in of dirty - 11 technological change.
-Recommendations for technical changes often are based on climate - considerations only and neglect secondary externalities and environmental costs of technology choices - 13 (such as loss of biodiversity due to inappropriate scale-up of bioenergy use).
-The scale of adverse side - effects and co-benefits varies considerably between low-carbon technologies in the energy sector - 15 (Luderer et al. 2019).
+Market forces alone cannot deliver Pareto optimal (i.e., social) efficiency due to at least two types of externalities: GHG emissions that cause climate damage; and knowledge spillovers that benefit firms other than the inventor.
+Nordhaus (2011) argues that these two problems would have to be tackled separately: once the favourable intellectual property right regimes (i.e., the laws or rules or regulation on protection and enforcement) are in place, a price on carbon that corrects the emission externality is sufficient to induce optimal level of green technological change.
+Acemoglu et al. (2012) demonstrates that subsidising clean technologies (and not dirty ones) is also necessary to break the lock-in of dirty technological change.
+Recommendations for technical changes are often based on climate considerations only and neglect secondary externalities and environmental costs of technology choices (such as loss of biodiversity due to inappropriate scale-up of bioenergy use).
+The scale of adverse side effects and co-benefits varies considerably between low-carbon technologies in the energy sector (Luderer et al. 2019).

-16.2.4 Representation of the innovation process in modelled decarbonization pathways
+16.2.4 Representation of the Innovation Process in Modelled Decarbonisation Pathways

-- A variety of models are used to generate climate mitigation pathways, compatible with 2°C and well - 19 below 2°C targets.
-These include Integrated Assessment Models (IAMs), energy system models, - 20 computable general equilibrium models and agent based models.
-They range from global (Chapter 3) - 21 to national models and include both top-down and bottom-up approaches (Chapter 4).
-Innovation in - 22 energy technologies, which comprises the development and diffusion of low-, zero- and negative- - 23 carbon energy options, but also investments to increase energy efficiency, is a key driver of emissions - 24 reductions in model-based scenarios.
+A variety of models are used to generate climate mitigation pathways, compatible with 2°C and well below 2°C targets.
+These include integrated assessment models (IAMs), energy system models, computable general equilibrium models, and agent based models.
+They range from global (Chapter 3) to national models and include both top-down and bottom-up approaches (Chapter 4).
+Innovation in energy technologies, which comprises the development and diffusion of low-, zero- and negative-carbon energy options, but also investments to increase energy efficiency, is a key driver of emissions reductions in model-based scenarios.

-25 16.2.4.1 Technology cost development
+16.2.4.1 Technology Cost Development